The provision of on-street disabled parking bays is the responsibility of the Island Roads’ Network Management Team.

 Please contact the Island Roads help desk on 01983 822440 or complete an online application form.

-No, the approval of a disabled bay is dependant on a site inspection made by a Highways Engineer.
+No, the approval of a disabled bay is dependent on a site inspection made by a Highways Engineer.
 You will then be notified of the outcome of the inspection.

 No – after all resurfacing work, we reinstate the road markings in accordance with traffic regulations.
 However, we understand that a number of previously designated disabled bays across the Island may no longer be required and therefore can be reinstated as a parking space available for use by all residents.
 To ensure, however, that the disabled bays that are required are remarked, we have been in contact with residents prior to the resurfacing work to ask them to restate their requirement for their disabled bay.
 This is a simple process, agreed with the local authority, which involves the following steps: